-(1) In the event of a Participant's Termination prior to the applicable Expiration Date for any reason other than (i) by the Service Recipient for Cause, (ii) a voluntary Termination by the Participant (including a Participant's Retirement) after the occurrence of an event that would be grounds for a Termination for Cause, or (iii) by reason of the Participant's Retirement, death or Disability, (A) all vesting with respect to such Participant's Options outstanding shall cease, (B) all of such Participant's unvested Options outstanding shall terminate and be forfeited for no consideration as of the date of such Termination, and (C) all of such Participant's vested Options outstanding shall remain exercisable by the Participant during the period commencing on the Participant's Termination date and ending on the earlier of (x) the applicable

-Expiration Date and (y) the date that is ninety (90) days after the date of such Termination, and shall terminate and be forfeited for no consideration upon such date unless previously exercised.
+(1) In the event of a Participant's Termination prior to the applicable Expiration Date for any reason other than (i) by the Service Recipient for Cause, (ii) a voluntary Termination by the Participant (including a Participant's Retirement) after the occurrence of an event that would be grounds for a Termination for Cause, or (iii) by reason of the Participant's Retirement, death or Disability, (A) all vesting with respect to such Participant's Options outstanding shall cease, (B) all of such Participant's unvested Options outstanding shall terminate and be forfeited for no consideration as of the date of such Termination, and (C) all of such Participant's Termination date and ending on the earlier of (x) the applicable Expiration Date and (y) the date that is ninety (90) days after the date of such Termination, and shall terminate and be forfeited for no consideration pate and (y) the date that is ninety (90) days after the date of such Termination, and shall terminate and be forfeited for no consideration pate and (y) the date that is ninety (90) days after the date of such Termination, and shall terminate and be forfeited for no consideration upon such date unless previously exercised.

 (2) In the event of a Participant's Termination prior to the applicable Expiration Date by reason of such Participant's Retirement, death or Disability, (i) all vesting with respect to such Participant's Options outstanding shall cease, (ii) all of such Participant's unvested Options outstanding shall terminate and be forfeited for no consideration as of the date of such Termination, and (iii) all of such Participant's vested Options outstanding shall remain exercisable by the Participant (or, in the event of a Participant's death, by the Person or Persons to whom such Participant's rights under the Options pass by will or by the applicable laws of descent and distribution) during the period commencing on the Participant's Termination date and ending on the earlier of (A) the applicable Expiration Date and (B) the date that is twelve (12) months after the date of such Termination, and shall terminate and be forfeited for no consideration upon such date unless previously exercised.
-Notwithstanding anything herein to the contrary, if a Participant dies within any post-Termination exercise period described in this Section 5(f), all Options that were held by such Participant that were vested and exercisable at the time of the Participant's Termination shall thereafter be exercisable by the Person or Persons to whom such Participant's retrinination spass by will or by the applicable Expiration Date and (y) the date that is twelve (12) months after the date of death.
+Notwithstanding anything herein to the contrary, if a Participant dies within any post-Termination exercisable at the time of the Participant's Termination shall thereafter be exercisable by the Person or Persons to whom such Participant (b) will or by the applicable laws of descent and be forfeited for no consideration upon such date unless previously exercised.
+Notwithstanding anything herein to the contrary, if a Participant dies within any post-Termination exercise period described in this Section 5(f), all Options that were held by such Participant that were vested and exercisable at the time of the Participant's Termination shall thereafter be exercisable by the Person or Persons to whom such Participant's rights under the Options pass by will or by the applicable laws of descent and distribution until the earlier of (x) the applicable Expiration Date and (y) the date that is twelve (12) months after the date of death.